 - Be honest: Omitting health or lifestyle information, like whether you smoke, can lead to complications and a less-than-optimal outcome.

 - Follow up: Don’t be afraid to ask for a follow-up appointment, if you still have more questions or concerns.

 - Shop around: Sometimes you may need to get several opinions before you decide on the best surgeon for you.

 Taking an active role in your own care is the best way to get the outcome you want.
 Sometimes that means altering your expectations or considering a different approach, but it all starts with open lines of communication.
-Give us a call and schedule a free consultation, we will be happy to answer any questions.
+Give us a call and schedule a consultation, we will be happy to answer any questions.